praneethtota/Adaptive-Utility-Agent/priority_0_proofs.md

 - Debreu, G. (1960).
 Topological methods in cardinal utility theory.
 In K. J. Arrow et al. (Eds.), *Mathematical Methods in the Social Sciences*.
 Stanford University Press.
 - Kalman, R. E. (1960).
 A new approach to linear filtering and prediction problems. *Journal of Basic Engineering*, 82(1), 35–45.
 - Mann, H. B., & Whitney, D. R. (1947).
 On a test of whether one of two random variables is stochastically larger than the other. *Annals of Mathematical Statistics*, 18(1), 50–60.
+- Wald, A. (1945).
+Sequential tests of statistical hypotheses. *Annals of Mathematical Statistics*, 16(2), 117–186.